cloudflare/cloudflare-docs/content/durable-objects/_partials/_durable-objects-pricing.md

 ## Transactional Storage API

 The [Transactional Storage API](/durable-objects/api/transactional-storage-api/) is only accessible from within Durable Objects.
-Durable Objects do not have to use the storage API, but if your code does call methods on `state.storage`, it will incur the following additional charges:
+Durable Objects do not have to use the Transactional Storage API, but if your code does call methods on `state.storage`, it will incur the following additional charges:

 {{<table-wrap>}}